jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

   DeviceFactory::Register(type_str, new PluggableDeviceFactory(platform_name_str), priority);
 ```
 For those vendors who don't want to use "GPU" name, it's optional to register a new device name.
-One limitation here: when multiple devices registered, their device names should be different, or it will get conflict and the registration will fail.
+Limitation: when multiple devices registered, their device names should be different, or it will get conflict and the registration will fail.
 This can be enhanced in the future.
 A possible solutoin: python layer provides API to let user specify an alternative device name they prefer if there is a conflict, such as:
-&emsp;&emsp;`tf.load_plugin("CustomDeviceName", path to plugin)`
+&emsp;&emsp;`tf.load_plugin("CustomDeviceName", path_to_plugin_lib)`

 When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
 During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find its `se::platform` through its platform name registered from plugin: "MyDevicePlatform”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.